Landscape Plan as part of Town Planning: why they commonly cause you an issue

 The reality is no one likes to hear these words:

-‘The approved Town Plan is inadequate and I need to re-draw it fully detailed and useful on-site to the landscape crew’.
+‘The approved Town Plan is inadequate and I need to re-draw it fully detailed and useful onsite to the landscape crew’.

-Invariably I never hear from them again.
+Invariably, I never hear from them again.
 They will generally try to work around the problem by involving some landscaper who volunteers to hold the ‘Designer Hat’ and help detail it all.
 It is extremely messy and easily avoided if the process is followed; design a fully detailed plan.
 The landscaper (who may have experience but is not a designer) tends to suggest the simplest approach and what they prefer to build.

 A designer is a creative being who brings spaces to life by way of imagination, skill, experience.